-SONG JIAGOU GOLD MINE DEVELOPMENT
+SONG JIAGOU GOLD MINE

-The Song Jiagou Gold Mine ("Song Jiagou") is located in the Chinese province of Shandong is the Company's flagship project.
-The Company begun commercial production in May 2011 and had annualized gold production of 18,969 ounce during 2012 and has been able to increase the mill throughput from an initial rate of 3,000 tonnes per day to approximately 5,000 tonnes per day.
-The Company continues to work towards reaching full capacity of 6,000 tonnes per day.

-The Company expects gold production to continue to increase during the next twelve months toward the Company's goal of 100,000 ounces per year as it commences to process the higher grade ore from the main ore body at Song Jiagou.
-The Company is processing all mined materials, including material considered waste in the mine plan, resulting in a mill head grade lower than the grade projected for the main ore body.
-This practice will be continued until the planned upgrades to the onsite assay lab have been completed.
-These upgrades will allow the Company to implement improved grade control, resulting in turn in higher head grades for ore delivered to the mill.
-The lab improvements will include the addition of fire assay equipment and the expansion of lab facilities to allow more samples to be processed on a daily basis, resulting in better information for the mining operations.
+The Song Jiagou Gold Mine ("Song Jiagou" or the "Project"), located in the Chinese province of Shandong, is the Company's flagship project.
+The Company began commercial production in May 2011.
+The Company expects gold production to continue to increase during the next twelve months as the Company commences to process the higher grade ore from the main ore body at Song Jiagou.
+The Company has completed the construction of the new on-site assay lab and is in the process of implementing improved grade control, which should lead to higher head grades of ore delivered to the mill.
+The improvements in the on-site assay lab will allow for better analytical determinations and the expansion of the lab facilities will allow for more samples to be processed on a daily basis, resulting in better information for the mining operations.